Naduni18/portfoili_project_1/README.md

 ## Contact
 Created by [Naduni18] - feel free to contact me!

+##License
+This project is open source and available under the MIT License
 <!-- Optional -->
 <!-- ## License -->
 <!-- This project is open source and available under the [...
 License](). -->